International students arrival

 You may need to register with the Police when you arrive in the UK (you can check on your visa application decision letter to see whether this is required).
-As there is a requirement to do this within 7 days of arriving in the UK, Student Services have arranged for Staffordshire Police to visit the Keele University campus for the purpose of this registration.
+As there is a requirement to do this within 7 days of arriving in the UK, Student Services have arranged for Staffordshire Police to visit the Keele University campus so students can complete the registration.

 Please contact Student Services for more information and advice.

 Enrolment sessions take place at the following times in the Chancellor's Building.
 Please note that you are only required to attend one enrolment session.